This PDD specifies Parrot's garbage collection and memory management subsystems.

 void (*free_memory_chunk)(PARROT_INTERP, void *data)

-Block the GC mark from occuring.
+Block the GC mark from occurring.

 Unblock the GC mark.